Forktail Blue Eye Rainbowfish (Pseudomugil furcatus) Species Profile & Care Guide

 |GH||8 - 18|

 |KH||5 - 12|

-Origins of the Forktail Blue Eye Rainbowfish
+Natural Habitat of the Forktail Blue Eye Rainbowfish

 The Forktail Blue-eye Rainbow Fish lives in lowland slow-moving streams in the Eastern part of Papua New Guinea.
 You can find these fishes from Collingwood Bay to Dyke Ackland Bay.
 It seems to prefer clear and densely grown rainforest streams, with a dark, fine, sandy or rocky substrate.

 Other Rainbowfish of interest

 These Rainbowfish are easy to feed and have no special requirements when it comes to what they eat.

 Provide them with a varied diet of micro pellets, flakes and granules as well as small frozen, live and freeze-dried foods such as baby brine shrimp, Cyclops and Daphnia.

 The Forktail Blue-eye can be bred in groups or pairs.
 They will generally become sexually mature when they are around 3-4 months old.